NTHOscar/NTHOscar/README.md

 </p>

-- 🔭 I’m currently studying Computer Science at CUHK
+- 🔭 I’m a Computer Science at The Chinese University of Hong Kong
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me:
   <a href="">